The Elisha Winn House

 The Winn Fair

 This is an annual festival that takes place at the Winn House property and grounds and allows Gwinnett County residents and beyond to time travel back in time.
 History buffs will have the chance to tour a home built more than 200 years ago that played a significant role in the early days of Gwinnett County.
-The fair costs $3 per person, but children 12 and under get free admission.
-In addition to touring the Winn house, guests will be able to hear live music and watch many different military reenactments.
-In addition to beautiful crafts to take part in and many hand-made goodies to buy there are demonstrations that range from blacksmithing to butter churning.
+The fair costs $5 per person, but children 12 and under get free admission.
+In addition to touring the Winn house, guests will be able to hear live music and watch 1812 militia reenactments.
+In addition to beautiful crafts and food vendors, there are demonstrations that range from blacksmithing to butter churning.

 BE A PART OF HISTORY